“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 A class member or adult leader then leads gospel instruction.
 Class presidencies counsel with adult leaders about who should teach.
 Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see ComeFollowMe.ChurchofJesusChrist.org).

 If a ward has more than one Young Women class, they meet separately.
 However, they may meet together when there is a special need.
-Young women and young men may occasionally combine for a Sunday lesson, as directed by the bishopric.
+Young women and young men may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.

 Young women are encouraged to participate in seminary (see 15.1).